 Five hours and 10 huge boxes later, we were finally done collecting sweet potatoes and it was a great winter that year!
 My kids eat sweet potatoes like candy and we had a constant supply of:

-I also discovered this recipe that winter when my kids asked for lasagna and I didn’t have any zucchini on hand for my usual Zucchini Lasagna recipe.
+I also discovered this lasagna recipe that winter when my kids asked for lasagna and I didn’t have any zucchini on hand for my usual zucchini lasagna recipe.
 I had canned some of our homemade pasta sauce that year as well and dried herbs from our garden, so even in the winter, we had a garden to table lasagna.

 Sweet Potato Vegetable Lasagna Recipe